eraxeg/everything-always-somewhere/README.md

 # everything always somewhere ![rose](icons/rose48.png)

 _everything always somewhere_ is a browser extension that automatically cycles between websites created by [Rafaël Rozendaal](http://www.newrafael.com).
 The name comes from Rozendaals website [everything always everywhere .com](http://www.everythingalwayseverywhere.com).
-The idea is that the extension enables you to see all the website works of Rafaël Rozendaal (_everything_) sequentially in full screen mode on just one monitor (_always somewhere_).
+The idea is that the extension enables you to see all (or most) websites by Rafaël Rozendaal (_everything_) sequentially in full screen mode on just one monitor (_always somewhere_).

 It is available as an open source Google Chrome extension.

 ## Installation

 1. Clone the repository or [download the zip](https://github.com/eraxeg/everything-always-somewhere/archive/master.zip)
-1. Go to `chrome://extensions` and click `Load unpacked extension…`.
-Select the everything-always-somewhere folder.
+1. Go to `chrome://extensions` and click `Load unpacked extension...`.
+Select the downloaded folder.

 ## Features